SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

     Close the detailed page for the selected service.

-7. Oversee the lifecycle status of managed services
+7. Oversee the lifecycle status of all managed services

     The service you have registered should be now in status *Active*.
 If not do a browser refresh to get the page updated.